 Email: banalkaaby@gmail.com

-AMC Number: 2 1 4 4 2 9 7; EICS Number: E 1 5 0 2 5 9 0; RACP MIN: 44420

 CAREER OBJECTIVES

 A well-presented, self-motivated, continuously updated to provide first-rate care to patients and their families; with a proven track record of successfully diagnosing and treating patients.
 Able to work effectively as part of team, and has a flexible approach to work under different circumstances including stressful and overloaded places, with decent teaching skills.
-Communicate effectively with parents and colleagues, with problem solving, decision making skills to deliver the better services for the patient.
+Communicate effectively with parents and colleagues, with problem solving, decision-making skills to deliver the better services for the patient.

 WORK EXPERINCE

-Senior lecturer at Al-Mustansiryah medical college from 2009-till now
+Start/end dates: 2009 – Present

+Institution/hospital: Central Teaching Hospital of Pediatrics/Baghdad, Iraq

+Position title: Specialist Pediatrician

+Start/end dates: 2010 – Present

+Institution/hospital: Private Clinic